smwillson/Time-tracker-app/README.md

 2. Visit the site in your browser at http://localhost:8000

-*Please note that in order to operate a fully functional app, internet is required.*
+*Please note that in order for the app to be fully functional, internet is required.*